• Skip to primary navigation

 Wild mustard greens Sisymbrium

 The unopened flowers I refer to as "Raabs", as in broccoli raab.
-With their bitter flavor, they're excellent cooked with anchovy and breadcrumbs, or a pasta with olive oil, garlic, and hot chili.
+With their bitter flavor, they're excellent cooked in a pasta with olive oil, garlic, and hot chili.

 To tame their flavor for timid palettes, I might cook these in a blend of greens, or blanch them in simmering water for a minute or two, draining before adding to the pan full of meat grease and drippings, curry, or whatever you're making.
 Here's a couple ways you could curb their flavor: